How Will I Know What's Been Learned?

 Concluding sentencesums up the paragraph.

-On Catching Sunshine Day, have students put the solar collectors in a long line starting with the
+- On Marble Roll Day, have students put their ramps in a long line starting with the ramp that resulted

-collector that resulted in the greatest temperature increase.
-Then discuss as a class which solar collector worked best and why.
+in the marble rolling the greatest distance.
+Then discuss as a class which ramps worked the best and why.